 - 400 credits over the course of your five-year cycle by participating in educational activities that meet the identified needs of your professional practice.

 - 40 credits of CPD activities per year, even in the years after you have reached the 400-credit minimum requirement.

-- *Note: Note: The 25 credit/section rule cited in the attached reference documentation applies to Section 1 and 2 only.
-You may still complete and report activities in Section 3; however, having a minimum number of credits in this section is NOT a condition for meeting your CPD requirements.
+- *Note: The 25 credit per section rule applies to Section 1 and 2 only.
+You may still earn and report activities in Section 3, however, having a minimum number of credits in this section is NOT a condition for meeting your CPD requirements.